 Box 2.
-Rollover Contributions
+Rollover contributions

-Enter any rollover contributions (or contributions treated as rollovers) to any IRA received by you during 2010.
+Enter any rollover contributions (or contributions treated as rollovers) to any IRA received by you during 2012.
 These contributions may be any of the following:

-• A direct or indirect rollover from a qualified plan (including

-- a governmental section 457(b) plan) or section 403(b) plan. - Any qualified rollover contribution as defined in section 408A(e) from an eligible retirement plan (other than an IRA) to a Roth IRA. - A military death gratuity. - An SGLÍ payment. - Qualified settlement income received in connection with the Exxon Valdez litigation. - Airline payment amounts.
+- A 60-day rollover between IRAs of the same type. - A direct or indirect rollover from a qualified plan section 403(b) plan or governmental section 457(b) plan. - Any qualified rollover contribution as defined in section 408A(e) from an eligible retirement plan (other than an IRA) to a Roth IRA. - A military death gratuity. - An SGLI payment. - Qualified settlement income received in connection with the Exxon Valdez litigation. - Airline payment amounts.